xiuqili-xl/CurriculumMapping/README.md

 * __code__ contains code used to wrangle data and generate visuals.
 Specifically, it contains
   + __ConceptDiagram.R__: code used to generated Figure 1.
 Concept diagram of our competency framework
   + __CurriculumMap.R__: code used to generate Figure 2.
 Partial curriculum map and Figure S1.
 Full curriculum map of the HMS BBS graduate program (AY 2022-2023)
 * __data__ contains data used for analysis.
-Specifically it contains
+Specifically, it contains
   + __CompetencyList.csv__: data frame containing all competencies
   + __CurriculumMapping.csv__: curriculum mapping dataset post semi-structured interviews (course identifiers and Curriculum Fellow contact info have been removed)
 * __figures__ contains figures generated through coding
   + Microsoft Powerpoint was used for subsequent annotations.
-See [OSF](https://osf.io/x8cj5/) for files
+See [OSF](https://osf.io/x8cj5/) for relevant files

 ## Session info
 Obtained using `utils:::print.sessionInfo(sessionInfo()[-8])`